CaioCeretta/Cod3r/architect/Software Design/domain-modeling/2-anemic-model.md

 What bothers the instructor most is having implicit behavior, something happening that isn’t clear to whoever reads or uses the code.

-Let's say that we have a password setter and inside the constructor, after receiving the parameters, we call setParameter(value) and that setParameter, may have a validation already happening, and  if we try creating an object with an invalid password and that password is not null/undefined, since it is optional, the code will call the setSenha, apply the validation of larger than 6.
+For example, if we call setSenha inside the constructor after receiving parameters, and that setter already validates the password length, creating an object with an invalid password will immediately trigger validation — even though the field is optional.

-There are other scenarios where a rule depend on other rule, for example, assume that every gmail e-mails are required to have an empty password because the access will be made after login with google.
-If it is an email different, the password is required to be filled.
-In this case, where a validation depends on two attributes, if we add this validation inside the setter, it will start being too complicated, because we may still be on the process of setting the attributes and we will break the flow because we set a password before setting the e-mail
+There are also cases where validations depend on more than one attribute.
+Say every Gmail user must have an empty password because they log in with Google, while other emails require a password.
+If we place this kind of logic inside the setter, it becomes too complex, since we might still be setting other properties when the validation triggers.